maertsen/pyNotmuchFS/DESIGN.md

 The top level of a (mounted) pyNotmuchFS consists of directories.
 Two types of directories exist: search directories and tag directories. pyNotmuchFS uses the Maildir++ directory layout, with subdirectories supported by use of a `.` in the name.

-Each search directory corresponds to a single symlink in the backing directory.
-The contents of each search directory are determined by its associated query, defined by the (final) symlink target in the backing directory.
+Each search directory corresponds to a single file in the backing directory.
+The contents of each search directory are determined by its associated query, defined by the content of the file in the backing directory.

 There are two top-level tagging directories: tag and untag.
 Each of these directories contains directories corresponding to the full list of tags used in the Notmuch database.